othercat/CJKFontScript/README.md

 > You should run Automatic De-Fib scripts before running installer scripts here <b>if one of following conditions have met</b>:

-> - Font Fallbacks are not factorial (either modified or copied from elsewhere);
+> - Font Fallbacks are not factorial (either modified or copied from elsewhere);<br>
+> // If you want to recover modifications made by installer scripts here (Since 2014Oct26),<br>// the `restore.sh` should be your first choice.
-- STHeiti (Sinotype) is removed from your system.<br>(our scripts only move Sinotype Sans, a.k.a.
+- STHeiti (SinoType Sans) is removed from your system.<br>(our scripts only move SinoType Sans, a.k.a.
 Kabun Gothic, into a hidden backup folder)

-> - De-fib Scripts matches system versions.<br>If you want to recover modifications made by installer scripts here (Since 2014Oct26),<br>the `restore.sh` should be your first choice.
+> <b>De-fib Scripts matches System's Build Number (e.g.:`14A389`, etc.).</b>

 <b>All of these scripts here were tested by Shiki Suen at 2014-October-26, GMT+8.</b>

 Please make sure your plists are factorial before running these installer scripts,<br> otherwise you may want to run De-Fib scripts.

 Run `install_Hiragino.sh`	or `install_SHS.sh` to run installer scripts by Terminal,<br>
-(You should restart all of running applications after running these scripts,)<br>
+// You should restart all of running applications after running these scripts,<br>
-(or better close all applications except Terminal.)
+// or better close all applications except Terminal.

 Run `restore.sh` to restore fonts and settings from the backups created by installer scripts.